Maaka Pohatu: Theatre

 Pohatu performed as Ajax in the te reo Māori version of Troilus and Cressida at the Globe Theatre in London, alongside fellow Toi Whakaari graduates and Modern Māori Quartet bandmates, James Tito (Diomedes) and Matu Ngaropo (Achilles).
 In January 2020, Pohatu performed in Modern Māori Quartet: Two Worlds at the Off-Broadway theatre, SoHo Playhouse.

 Film and television

 Pohatu made his movie debut as Gav, flatmate to Bret McKenzie's character, in Two Little Boys (2012).
 He portrayed Dalvanius Prime, the Māori musical legend behind the 1984 te reo Māori hit "Poi E", in the film Poi E (2016).
 Pohatu, and the other members of the Modern Māori Quartet, served as the in-house band on Māori television’s variety show, Happy Hour (2014).
 He also acted in some of the show's comedy sketches.
 He plays the role of Sergeant Ruawai Maaka on Wellington Paranormal, the New Zealand television spin-off of Taika Waititi and Jemaine Clement's mockumentary What We Do in the Shadows.
 In 2024 he appeared in The Rule of Jenny Pen.

 In 2025, he had the title role of Warren Harrison in the science fiction comedy series Warren's Vortex.
+He had a guest role in the premiere episode of Blue Murder Motel.